kintone-workshops/ai-kintone-gallery/docs/workshop-steps.md

 #### Publish Status & Notify Followers

 `publishStatus` is the status of your article.
-We are going to publish immediately, but saving to your medium.com account's `drafts` is also possible!
+We will be publishing immediately, but saving to your medium.com account's `drafts` is also possible!

 `notifyFollowers` will do exactly that and takes a boolean, `true` or `false`.
 We're testing, so let's set it as `false` for now.